pythonyalfa/python-point-of-sale-system/README.md

 # python-point-of-sale-system
-simple point of sale system in python work in progress
+simple point of sale system in python.\n
+Work in progress